 A page with typical footnotes and redactions looks like this (page 29 of Volume I).
 I chose one random point and its corresponding footnote to highlight with yellow:

-This page is also a clue to reading time.
-True, that once you discount the redactions and footnotes you’re left with only two paragraphs of text, page 29 is a light example.
-Don’t be scared off when you hear 448 pages, as illustrated, they’re not all full text pages like a novel (though I highly recommend novels).
+This page 29 is a light example and a clue to reading time.
+Don’t be scared off when you hear 448 pages, as illustrated, they’re not all full text pages like a novel (though I highly recommend reading novels).